-Justin Thomas Career
+Justin Thomas’ Golf Career

 In 2016-17, Thomas broke out and earned PGA Tour Player of the Year after earning victories at the CIMB Classic, SBS Tournament of Champions, Sony Open, PGA Championship (his first major victory) and Dell Technologies Championship.

-In 2018, Thomas briefly dethroned Dustin Johnson to become the world’s top-ranked golfer after a strong season that saw him earn two victories and feature in a wild sudden-death clash with Phil Mickelson at the WGC-Mexico Championship.
+In 2018, Thomas briefly dethroned Dustin Johnson to become the world’s top-ranked golfer after a strong season that saw him earn two victories and compete in a wild sudden-death clash with Phil Mickelson at the WGC-Mexico Championship.

 To arrive at the sudden death playoff, Thomas had scored an eagle to finish his final round, but missed a birdie putt against Mickelson.
 He also featured on the 2018 U.S. Ryder Cup team.